Invest in Aehr Test Systems (AEHR) to keep your portfolio healthy - The Dwinnex

 Earnings Estimates

-Its stock is currently analyzed by 2 different market analysts.
+The company has 2 analysts who recommend its stock at the moment.
 On average, analysts expect EPS of $0.14 for the current quarter, with a high estimate of $0.16 and a low estimate of $0.12, while EPS last year was $0.14.
 The consensus estimate for the next quarter is $0.25, with high estimates of $0.26 and low estimates of $0.25.

 Analysts are recommending an EPS of between $0.61 and $0.59 for the fiscal current year, implying an average EPS of $0.6.
 EPS for the following year is $1.1, with 2 analysts recommending between $1.17 and $1.04.